 The success of the clinical training of PA students relies on the preceptor maintaining good communication with the student, the program staff and faculty.
-If a preceptor has a question or concern about a student, they should contact the Program.
-We strive to maintain open relationships with preceptors and community partners.
+If a preceptor has a question or concern about a student, they should contact the clinical director or coordinators.
+EVMS strives to maintain open relationships with preceptors and community partners.
 We encourage open communication so the program can address any problems or concerns expeditiously without undue burden to the preceptor.
 Early troubleshooting may prevent further diminishing of the educational experience.